Chocolate-Almond Buttercrunch Toffee Recipe

 - 1 teaspoon vanilla extract

-optional: Roasted cocoa nibs and fleur de sel
+optional: Roasted cocoa nibs and fleur de sel, or another flaky sea salt

-1. Lightly oil a baking sheet with an unflavored vegetable oil.
+1. Lightly oil a baking sheet with unflavored vegetable oil.

 2. Sprinkle half the nuts into a rectangle about 8″ x 10″ (20 x 25 cm) on the baking sheet.